-The Bank maintains a separate reserve for estimated losses related to unfunded loan commitments.
-Management estimates the amount of probable losses related to unfunded loan commitments by applying a loss factor to the amount of outstanding commitments.
-In accordance with industry practice and regulatory guidance, the reserve for estimated losses related to unfunded loan commitments is included in other liabilities in the accompanying consolidated balance sheets.
-Increases (decreases) in the reserve for unfunded loan commitments are recorded in noninterest expense in the accompanying consolidated statements of income.
+The Bank maintains a separate allowance for credit losses for off-balance sheet credit exposures, including unfunded loan commitments.
+Management estimates the amount of probable losses related to unfunded loan commitments by applying an estimated loss rate and utilization rate to the amount of outstanding commitments.
+In accordance with industry practice and regulatory guidance, the allowance for credit losses for off-balance sheet credit exposures is included in other liabilities in the accompanying consolidated balance sheets.
+Increases (decreases) in the allowance for unfunded commitments are recorded in the provision for credit losses in the accompanying consolidated statements of income.